khalilbslimen/Homology-modeling-/README.md

          42.3344   34.3131   26.2919   18.2706   10.2494    2.2281

 ```
-- i did the alignement with the `align2d.py` file and choose the best template (based on the  better crystallographic resolution)
+- I did the alignment with the `align2d. py` file and choose the best template (based on the  better crystallography resolution)
 - After establishing a target-template alignment, MODELLER automatically generates a 3D model of the target using its AutoModel class, streamlining the process without manual intervention.
-following script will generate five similar models based on the template and the alignment in file it will generate5 models
+Following script will generate five similar models based on the template and the alignment in the file it will generate models
-execute the the `evaluate_model.py`
+Execute the `evaluate_model. py`
 ```shell
 29/03/2024  00:56           408 505 P29957.B99990002.pdb
 29/03/2024  00:57           408 505 P29957.B99990003.pdb
 29/03/2024  00:58           408 505 P29957.B99990004.pdb
 29/03/2024  00:59           408 505 P29957.B99990005.pdb
 ```
- The most important output file is `model-single.log`, it's help to choose one of the models based on the best DOPE score
+- The most important output file is `model-single.log`, its help to choose one of the models based on the best DOPE score
 ```
 >> Summary of successfully produced models:
 Filename                          molpdf     DOPE score    GA341 score